BorisTheBrave/sylves/docs/articles/concepts/bounds.md

 ## Bounded grids

 Grids themselves often are associated with a specific bound.
 For example, `new SquareGrid(1)` gives an *infinite* grid of squares.
-But you restrict the grid:
+But you can restrict the grid:

 ```csharp
 var infiniteGrid = new SquareGrid(1);